chung-leong/pb2zig/README.md

 # pb2zig

-Pb2zig is a source-to-source translater that takes a Pixel Bender kernel (PBK) and translate it into the [Zig language](https://ziglang.org/).
+Pb2zig is a source-to-source translater that takes a Pixel Bender kernel (PBK) and translates it into the [Zig language](https://ziglang.org/).
 That code can then be compiled using the Zig compiler into WASM, making the code available for use in a web environment.